Degrees & Certificates

 The Department of Health Promotion and Community Health Sciences offers two degrees, Master of Public Health (MPH) and Doctor of Public Health (DrPH) and a certificate program.
 To view the course descriptions, visit the TAMU Catalog website.
 Additional recommendations for course electives can be found on the Featured Courses website.

-In addition to these degrees, the Department of Health Promotion and Community Health Sciences also offers a Certificate in Health Coaching, offered to all graduate level students at Texas A&M University.
+In addition to these degrees, the Department of Health Promotion and Community Health Sciences also offers a Certificate in Health Coaching and a Global Health Certificate, offered to all graduate level students at Texas A&M University.

 Master of Public Health (MPH)